 Gary Isaac Wolf

 I’m a journalist, author, researcher, and the founder of Quantified Self.
+Previously, I was a Contributing Editor at Wired Magazine and Executive Editor of Wired Digital.

 I enjoy hearing from people involved in personal science and the Quantified Self community.
 Please don’t hesitate to get in touch: